 My name is Tim van Koelen.
 I have finished my bachelor of Civil Engineering and currently I am a master student Geo-Engineering at the TU Delft.

-Besides my study I take place in the board of the Dispute of Geo-Engineering 'De Ondergrondse'.
+Besides my study I took place in the board of the Dispute of Geo-Engineering 'De Ondergrondse'.
 This is an association for students of the master Geo-Engineering.
-I focus mainly on the education of the master, but also on the education of the faculty of Civil Engineering as a whole.
-As a student representative, I furthermore take place in the board of KIVI TTOW (Tunneling and Underground Works).
+I focussed mainly on the education of the master, but also on the education of the faculty of Civil Engineering as a whole.
+As a student representative, I furthermore took place in the board of KIVI TTOW (Tunneling and Underground Works).

 Drinking water quality of PDAM Tirtawening kota Bandung

 Clean drinking water is one of the basic necessities of life.
 To be able to guarantee safe and reliable drinking water, water treatment plants need to operate efficiently and constantly.
 Since the population in Bandung is ever increasing, there is a large demand for clean drinking water.
 The water treatment plant of Bandung has to keep up with this demand and therefore the plant has been upgraded about 40 years ago with a newly build part.
 But unfortunately, this part of the water treatment plant is not functioning as good as it could.

 Together with another student, I have been to Bandung on the island Java during the summer of 2015 for my bachelor thesis, to investigate why the drinking water quality of the water treatment plant in Bandung is of such a low quality.
 Also research has been done on the increase of the production quantity, but this appeared to automatically follow from an increase of water quality in early stages of the water treatment.

 Every day we took daily measurements of the turbidity and pH to be able to monitor the whole system.
 These points have been taken at the in- and outflows of the labyrinth, lamella separator and rapid sand filters.
 Also more and specific measurements were done when a part was cleaned or had to be monitored more closely.